konnov/protocols-made-fun/_posts/2025-04-20-lean-two-phase.md

 Now we have the functional definitions of the resource managers and the transaction manager.
 How do we put these things together, to capture the behavior of the distributed system?
-We do this [System.lean][sys-spec].
+We do this in the module [System.lean][].

 Recall that the TLA<sup>+</sup> specification does this via the predicates `TPInit` and `TPNext`: